Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 The FANEROMENI seen approaching Salamina.

-The PROKOPIOS M, built in Greece in 2003, seen resting in Salamina as well.
+The PROKOPIOS M, built in 2003 in Greece, seen resting in Salamina as well.

 As we began to approach the port of Paloukia in Salamina, I kept on seeing several ships for the first time in my life.
 Another one that followed was the IOANNIS THIRESIA of Theotokos NE.